FOTW beschäftigt sich mit der Wissenschaft der Vexillologie (Flaggenkunde).

 from left: Examples (2); Arms and Flag of Mogilany, Poland (Jarig Bakker)

-The heraldic term for a cross that generally extends to the edges of a shield, panel, banner of arms or flag, and which is divided along its horizontal and vertical centre-line with the tinctures of the field and cross usually (but not exclusively) alternating in adjacent quarters - a counterchanged cross - but compare with cross gyronny (see also ‘counterchanged’, ‘cross 2)’, ‘quarter 2)’ and ‘tincture’).
+The heraldic term for a cross that generally extends to the edges of a shield, panel, banner of arms or flag, and which is divided along its horizontal and vertical centre-line with the tinctures of the field and cross usually (but not exclusively) alternating in adjacent quarters - a counterchanged cross - but compare with cross gyronny (see also ‘counterchanged’, ‘cross 2)’, ‘dominican cross’, ‘quarter 2)’ and ‘tincture’).

-Please note that a cross that is divided only along either its horizontal or vertical centre-line is properly blazoned using a full description – for example, “per fess argent and azure a cross-couped counterchanged" or “per pale argent and gules a Maltese Cross counterchanged” as shown below.
+vertical centre-line is properly blazoned using a full description – for example, “per fess argent and azure

-Flag of Zurrieq, Malta (fotw): Flag of Villars-Saint-Croix, Switzerland (fotw)
+Flag of Zurrieq, Malta (fotw): Flag of

 The heraldic term for a cross which does not usually extend to the edges of a shield, flag canton or panel, but whose arms have a short transverse bar inserted (see also ‘cross 2)’).

-Example; Flag of Echt-Susteren, The Netherlands (fotw); Flag of Slupca, Poland (Jarig Bakker)
+Example; Flag of Echt-Susteren, The Netherlands (fotw);

 The heraldic term for a cross which does not usually extend to the edges of a shield, flag, canton or panel, and which may have plain or decorated ends, but whose vertical arm comes to a point at its base (see also ‘cross 2)’ and ‘cross of Santiago’).